How to Get Your Child to Love Reading (Over Screens)

 Along the lines of reading aloud, listening to books-on-tape will also encourage your child’s love for reading.
 With audio stories, they imagine the characters and settings in their minds, which is part of what makes reading books so fun.

 My family’s favorite audiobooks are Adventures in Odyssey.
 These are highly entertaining with interesting plots, character voices, and background noises (plus a positive lesson).
-Have a few CDs or streaming options in the car for family rides and all the drop-offs and pick-ups you are doing these days.
+Have a few CDs (if still use them) or streaming options in the car for family rides and all the drop-offs and pick-ups you are doing these days.

 We all know one of the best ways to create a certain behavior in your child is to model it yourself.
 If you want your child to love reading, show that you enjoy this activity too.